lao-tseu-is-alive/coursera-datacleaning/README.md

 This file [README.md] explains how to use the script run_analysis.R.
 The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.

-## INSTRUCTIONS : *short version*
+## INSTRUCTIONS : *short version in 3 steps*
-clone this repository on your computer under your favorite command line shell with:
+1. Clone this repository on your computer under your favorite command line shell with:

 **git clone https://github.com/lao-tseu-is-alive/coursera-datacleaning.git**

-go inside the directory project
+2. Go inside the directory project

 **cd coursera-datacleaning**

-run the main script written in R
+3. Run the main script written in R

 **./run_analysis.R**

 ## INSTRUCTIONS : *long version*
 ## REQUIREMENTS
-This script can run "as is" with a recent GNU/Linux distribution and a recent version of R and wget it was tested and runs succesfully on GNU/Linux : Ubuntu 14.04.2 LTS Trusty with R version 3.2.0 (2015-04-16) Platform: x86_64-pc-linux-gnu (64-bit) it should work with minor adjustments on other platforms like (Windows or Mac) basically you need at least a recent version of R for your platform you can find install instructions at : http://cran.r-project.org/ you will also need the wget package for the automatic download of the data with ubuntu or debian variant of linux you can install it with this command line **sudo apt-get install wget*** on other platforms you can check on the main website of the project : https://www.gnu.org/software/wget/ for windows users ther is a port available here : http://gnuwin32.sourceforge.net/packages/wget.htm
+This script can run "as is" with a recent GNU/Linux distribution where a recent version of R and wget are installed.

+It was tested and runs succesfully on GNU/Linux : Ubuntu 14.04.2 LTS Trusty with R version 3.2.0 (2015-04-16) Platform: x86_64-pc-linux-gnu (64-bit)

+It should work with minor adjustments on other platforms like (Windows or Mac). basically you need at least

+1. a recent version of R for your platform, you can find install instructions at : http://cran.r-project.org/

+2. you will also need the wget package for the automatic download of the data.
+With ubuntu or debian variant of linux you can install it with this command line :
+**sudo apt-get install wget*** on other platforms you can check on the main website of the project : https://www.gnu.org/software/wget/ for windows users ther is a port available here : http://gnuwin32.sourceforge.net/packages/wget.htm